Look for these signs & plaques along the Shawshank Trail!

-Begin your Shawshank Trail tour at the Historic Ohio State Reformatory.
+Begin your Shawshank Trail tour at the Ohio State Reformatory.
 One of the top five largest castle-like structures in the USA, the Reformatory houses the world's tallest free-standing steel cell block (6 tiers; 12 ranges, 600 cells).
-Four major motion pictures have been filmed there- Tango and Cash, Harry and Walter Go To New York, Air Force One and Shawshank Redemption.
+Four major motion pictures have been filmed there- Tango and Cash, Harry and Walter Go To New York, Air Force One and The Shawshank Redemption.
 Considered a grand architectural achievement, the massive Reformatory building, large granite pillars and elegant construction encompass 250,000+ square feet and combine three architectural styles: Victorian Gothic, Richardsonian Romanesque, and Queen Anne.

-The Historic Ohio State Reformatory was used as a fictional penitentiary in New England in the movie, Shawshank Prison.
-To see and hear more on the Shawshank Redemption, make sure you take the Hollywood Tour- the warden's office, Brooks' hotel room and even the replica carving on the ceiling that reads, "Brooks was here.
+The Ohio State Reformatory was used as a fictional penitentiary in New England in the movie, Shawshank State Prison.
+To see and hear more on The Shawshank Redemption, make sure you take the Hollywood Tour- the Warden's office, Parole Board room, Brooks' hotel room and even the replica carving on the ceiling that reads, "Brooks was here.
 So was Red" are on display.
-Please note the sign is a replica since the original was destroyed by vandals.The hole that Andy dug through his cell wall to escape is also on display.
-Even more amazing is the tunnel that the main character Andy Dufresne (Tim Robbins), dug and crawled through.
-It is about 2 feet in diameter.
+Andy Dufresne's escape tunnel is even on display!
 Chocolate syrup, saw dust and water were in the tunnel to mimic an actual sewer pipe.

-See What's Along the Trail by the Reformatory:
+See What's Along the Trail by the Reformatory

-The Haunted Bissman Building (Site of the Brewer Hotel & Portland Daily Bugle)
+Brewer Hotel & Portland Daily Bugle

 The structure was built in 1886 where Peter Bissman's expanded wholesale grocery still stands today.
 In the early 1930s the twenty smokestacks on the north and south sides of the Bissman's filled the early morning air with the rich aroma of coffee, as its own brands Red Ban Java Blend, Steel Cut and Acme were prepared fresh each day.
 Downtown residents would wake to the scent of roasting coffee beans and return home at workday's end to the fragrance of roasting peanuts.
-The building has an early Romantic Gothic styling and shares a haunting similarity with the Historic Ohio State Reformatory since they were both built in the same year by the same architect.
+The building has an early Romantic Gothic styling and shares a haunting similarity with the Ohio State Reformatory since they were both built in the same year by the same architect.

-The Haunted Bissman Building was the site of the Brewer Hotel where Brooks, actor James Whitmore, went to stay and hung himself soon after being paroled from the Shawshank Prison.
+The Bissman Building was the site of the Brewer Hotel where Brooks, actor James Whitmore, went to stay and hung himself soon after being paroled from the Shawshank Prison.
 Please note that only the front of the building was used in the movie.
-The actual "hotel room" where Brooks stayed was staged at the Historic Ohio State Reformatory.
+The actual "hotel room" where Brooks stayed was staged at the Ohio State Reformatory.
 The building was also utilized in the film as the front office of the building for the set of the Portland Daily Bugle.
-While in front of the Haunted Bissman Building, look ahead (south) to find the City Mills Building on the corner of Fifth and Main Streets and imagine Brooks with suitcase in hand, trying desperately to cross 5th St. on his way to the Brewer Hotel.
+While in front of the Bissman Building, look ahead (south) to find the City Mills Building on the corner of Fifth and Main Streets and imagine Brooks with suitcase in hand, trying desperately to cross 5th St. on his way to the Brewer Hotel.

-Directions from Reformatory:
+Directions from Reformatory

 Carrousel Antiques is located in the Historic Carrousel District.
 A boutique shop with antiques, decor, furniture and upscale resale.

-As you enter the Historic Carrousel District, a little more than halfway up Main St. on the left side of the street, look for Carousel Antiques.
+As you enter the Historic Carrousel District, a little more than halfway up Main St. on the left side of the street, look for Carrousel Antiques.
 One of their windows was the window that Red looked through at the compass that would help him find the Oak Tree.

-See what's along the Trail in the Historic Carrousel District:
+See what's along the Trail in the Historic Carrousel District

 - Mansfield/Richland County Convention & Visitors Bureau.
-Get your Shawshank Trail guide!
+Get your Shawshank Trail guide.

-Directions from the Haunted Bissman Building:
+Directions from the Bissman Building

 The park offers visitors two acres in downtown Mansfield, a gazebo, gardens, picnic area, playground equipment, the Historic Vasbinder Fountain, the Dr. Martin Luther King Jr. Memorial and monuments.
 Nearby attractions, shops and eateries surround the Central Park District.

-See what's along the Trail in the Central Park District:
+See what's along the Trail in the Central Park District

-Directions from Carrousel Antiques:
+Directions from Carrousel Antiques

 Continue on Main St. (SR 13 South).
 Get in left lane.
 Turn left onto Park Ave.
 East.
 Turn left onto Diamond St. Make an immediate left onto North Park St. Gazebo is on the left.
-Distance from Carrousel Antiques .20 miles.
+Distance from Carrousel Antiques: .20 miles.

 A historic 1928 movie palace in the grand baroque style, The Renaissance Theatre is now the premiere venue for live entertainment in north central Ohio.
 Home of the Mansfield Symphony Orchestra, Neos Dance Co. and the annual Miss Ohio Scholarship Program.
 National Broadway Tours, rock, country, comedy shows and movies, as well as The Mansfield Symphony, present concerts throughout the year.
 Wonder inside this breath-taking attraction to see where the Shawshank movie premiered!